Skip to main content

 header_image.png

-For CTOs and network architects overseeing high-density environments—such as retail chains, hospitality venues, and public-sector facilities—relying on default router channel settings is a critical vulnerability.
-Out-of-the-box configurations typically default to congested frequencies, leading to severe co-channel interference, degraded throughput, and poor user experiences.
+For CTOs and network architects managing high-density environments such as retail chains, hospitality venues, and public sector facilities, relying on default router channel settings is a critical vulnerability.
+Out-of-the-box configurations often default to congested frequency bands, resulting in severe co-channel interference, degraded throughput, and a poor user experience.
 This technical guide explores the mechanics of 2.4GHz and 5GHz channel allocation, the impact of adjacent-channel interference, and the strategic deployment of non-overlapping channels.
-By implementing a structured channel plan, IT teams can establish a robust RF foundation necessary for reliable connectivity, seamless authentication via Guest WiFi , and accurate spatial data collection through WiFi Analytics .
+By implementing a structured channel plan, IT teams can establish the robust RF foundation that is essential for reliable connectivity, seamless authentication via Guest WiFi , and the collection of precise spatial data through WiFi Analytics .

 Technical Deep-Dive